Table of Contents

 In the vicinity of the Siracusa Cathedral lies a number of other notable buildings – e.g. the local City Hall Municipio di Siracusa or the Church of Saint Lucia Chiesa di Santa Lucia alla badia.
 Both are well worth exploring.

 Are you getting hungry yet?
 For amazing local pasta, I can recommend Enoteca a Putia.
 My pistachio pasta was out of this world!
 Yum!

 In my opinion Siracusa is one of the most beautiful places in Sicily.

 Day 5: Taormina

-Day 6: Etna & Beach
+Day 6: Mount Etna & Beach time

-Day 7: Noto & last local experience
+Day 7: Noto & A Local Experience

 Let’s take the last day easy.
 Revisit places nearby you fell in love with, give goodbyes to your cute town and relax before a trip back home.